Heavybullets8/zfs-scrubber/README.md

 # ZFS Scrub and Cleanup Script with Pushover Notifications

-This repository contains a Bash script designed to perform ZFS pool scrubbing and cleanup operations within a Docker container or Kubernetes environment.
+This repository contains a Bash script designed to perform ZFS pool scrubbing and cleanup operations within a Docker container, specifically designed for Talos Linux.
 The script supports sending real-time notifications via Pushover when a scrub starts and completes.

 ## Usage